shamim1258/Shamim/Technology/Django/models.md

 -  **dumpdata**
    -  It is used to take backup of django model database.
    -  Command `python manage.py dumpdata`
+-  **Q Object :**
+   -  The Q object is used to create complex queries in a simple way.
+   -  To use Q object `from django.db.models import Q`

 -  **Debug :**
    -  To check the actual sql generated from ORM we can use expression `<model_name>.objects.all().query`.